programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Save the index.html file and reload in the browser and there should be a webpage with nine differently coloured spheres (Figure 5).
+Save the `index.html` file and reload in the browser.
+A webpage with nine differently coloured spheres (Figure 5) should appear.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-05.png" alt="Webpage with nine spheres of different colours in a vertical line." caption="Figure 5.
 Webpage with nine differently coloured spheres." %}